Circuit Breaker

 Interaction with exits

-Section titled “Interaction with exits”Both exits via redeem (divest) and exits via withdraw (withdrawFT) flow through the wrapper and are subject to circuit breaker checks.
-If limits are exceeded, the call reverts and can be retried as capacity replenishes.
+Section titled “Interaction with exits”Exits via redeem (divest) and via withdraw (withdrawFT) both flow through the wrapper and are subject to circuit breaker checks.
+If limits are exceeded, the call reverts; retry as capacity replenishes.

 Pausing